rm-training/lab-modular-js/README.md

 * Bundler: Parcel?
 Webpack?
 * Transpiler: Babel - but, with Grunt or Webpack?

-	There is a starting point set up in todo-app-base.
-It has all the HTML and css if you prefer not to write that yourself.

 Other branches related to this project are:

-		- todo-app-start-point
-		- todo-app-wip
+* `todo-app-wip`